 - The Fitzwilliam Hotel Belfast: This luxurious hotel boasting designer interiors and a chic restaurant is a stone throw away from the central bus station.

 - The Flint: This modern hotel offers studio apartments in a central location.

 - Ten Square Hotel: located just beside City Hall, this 4-star hotel is chic and perfectly situated.

 The Cathedral Quarter | The Best Area in Belfast to Enjoy a Night Out

 Named after St. Anne’s Cathedral, Belfast’s Cathedral Quarter has a very distinctive vibe that sets apart this neighbourhood from the rest of the city.
 During the day, its art galleries and colourful murals call for explorative walks along its quiet alley-ways, camera ready in hand.

 But at night fall, the whole atmosphere changes quickly.
 Home to numerous restaurants and bars, the Cathedral Quarter comes alive as people converge to the area to socialise and enjoy the best night out.
 Whether you prefer sweet cocktails or a pint of Irish stout, you will find your perfect place to chill out.

-If you are hoping to experience Belfast’s nightlife, the Cathedral Quarter is the place to be.
+If you are hoping to experience the city’s nightlife, the Cathedral Quarter is one of the best parts of Belfast to stay in.
 The Dirty Onion, a pub that made one of Belfast’s oldest surviving buildings its home, has live music events regularly on its calendar.
 But it’s not the only one, just follow the music and take your pick.